queue-miscreant/neovimpv/README.md

 This command is equivalent to using MpvSend with first argument `set_property`.

-### `:MpvPause`
+### `:MpvPause [all]`

 Toggle the pause status of the mpv instance running on the current line.
+If `all` is specified, every mpv instance bound to the current buffer is paused (NOT toggled).

 This command is equivalent to `:MpvSend set_property pause <not pause state>`